leegarner-glfusion/sitemap/README.md

 ## Configuration
 Global sitemap configuration is done through the glFusion Configuration panel.
-There are currently only two configuration options>
+There are currently only three configuration options:
 1. Sitemap Name
   * A semicolon-delimited list of filenames to use for the XML sitemap files.
   * A filename beginning with "mobile" creats a mobile version of the sitemap.
   * Default: sitemap.xml;mobile.xml
-1. Allow Anonymous Access?
+1. Who can view the online sitemap
   * Determines whether anonymous users can view the HTML sitemap page at {site_url}/sitemap/.
 Has no effect on access to the XML sitemap files.
+  * Options:
+    * All Users (Default)
+    * Logged-In Users Only
+    * No Access (Also disables the plugin menu)
+1. Automatically add new plugins?
+  * If "Yes", then newly-installed plugins which provide a sitemap driver will be added to the sitemaps.
   * Default: Yes

 ## Plugin Integration